-This tutorial will show you how to create a custom web address (URL) for your schedule.
+This tutorial will demonstrate you how to create a custom web address (URL) for your schedule.

-Your users can then access your schedule with a link such as
+Creating a custom web address allows your users to access your schedule with a link such as

-yourcompany.com then the complete host name could be
+yourcompany.com, then the complete domain name would be

 The destination or host address that it points to should be

 Do not put in the entire URL to your schedule, so just enter